oumaimaoys/accounts-manager/README.md

 ### Views and Templates

+1. templates :
-in the folder /templates/admin/account
+in the folder /templates/admin/account :
-- add_form.html : template for the account add page
+- add_form.html : template for the account add page.
-- change_list.html : template for accounts list display
+- change_list.html : template for accounts list display.

 and in /templates/admin :
-- add_form_u_p.html: template for both platform and user add pages
+- add_form_u_p.html: template for both platform and user add pages.

+2. views :
+we have two views:
+- fetch_platform_with_existing_accounts :this view is the one rendering the add form for accounts, it gets the platforms on which the selected user has an account and sends it back to the tempalate where they are subtracted from the platform options with which you can create new accounts.

+- change_status : this view is called in the accounts list display page, and in charge of changing the account status when the status toggle is triggers.

 ### **API REFERENCES (Loggers)**